Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Or, Isaiah 49:15-16a: “Can a mother forget the baby at her breast and have no compassion on the child she has borne?
 Though she may forget, I will not forget you!
 See, I have engraved you on the palms of my hands...”

-And the words of Jesus in John 6:27, “All that the Father gives me will come to me, and whoever comes to me I will never cast out.”
+The words of Jesus in John 6:27, “All that the Father gives me will come to me, and whoever comes to me I will never cast out.”

 Those verses, and so many more like them, offering reconciliation, are truly priceless.
 As David exclaimed in Psalm 19:10, “They are more precious than gold, than much pure gold.
-They are sweeter than honey, honey from the comb.”
+They are sweeter than honey, honey from the honeycomb.”
 And, as such, they require a response from you and from me.

 The New Creation

-If you are not “in Christ” through saving faith in Him alone you cannot be reconciled to God.
+If you are not “in Christ” through saving faith in Him alone, you cannot be reconciled to God.
 In order to be reconciled to God the Father you and I must have true saving faith in Jesus the Son.
 As the gospel of John puts it, in John 1:12-13: “Yet to all who received him, to those who believed in his name, he gave the right to become children of God – children born not of natural descent, nor of human decision or a husband’s will, but born of God.”

-And if by God’s grace we do have saving faith in Christ alone, then we must show that we are “new creations in Christ” by the way we live.
-Verse 15 tells us that we are to no longer live for ourselves but for him who died for us and was raised again.
-We are to show that we are reconciled to God through saving faith in Jesus Christ by how we live.
-As verse 17 says, “The old has gone and the new has come!”
-And we must live in the newness of that life in Christ if we profess to be new creations in Him.
+And, if by God’s grace we do have saving faith in Christ alone, then we must show that we are “new creations in Christ” by the way we live.
+Verse 15 tells us how we are to no longer to live for ourselves but for him who died for us and was raised again.

 Some time had passed since his conversion, when one day as he was walking down the street a young woman who had once shared his immoral lifestyle caught his eye and said, with all her charms, “Augustine!”
 But he turned and went the other way.